 USDA 502 Guarantee loans are available to moderate household incomes, which the USDA defines as those earning up to 115% of the area’s median income.
-For instance, a family of four buying a property in Lake County can make $90,300 per year.
+For instance, a family of 1-4 buying a property in Lake County can make $91,900 per year in 2022.

 Typically, moderate households find they are well within limits for the program.
 The Florida USDA 502 Guaranteed income limits can be found here.
 It’s also important to keep in mind that USDA takes into consideration all the income of the household….even household members that are NOT one the loan application.
 For instance, if a family has an elderly family member who receives social security, but is not on the loan, they will need to disclose their income for USDA eligibility purposes.
 The elderly member’s income does not need to be on the loan application or used for mortgage qualification.
 But the lender will always verify at all household income when figuring eligibility.